OpenChemistry/vtkcatalyst/docs/for_implementation_developers.rst

                  REQUIRED
                  COMPONENTS SDK)

-    # Use `add_library` to add a library with the C (or C++) code
-    # that is your implementation the Catalyst API.
-    add_library(MyCustomCatalystImpl
-                MyCustomCatalystImpl.cxx)

-    # use this function call to mark any library as the
-    # Catalyst API implementation.
+    # use this function call to create a Catalyst API implementation.
-    catalyst_library(
+    catalyst_implementation(
-      TARGET MyCustomCatalystImpl)
+      TARGET  MyCustomCatalystImpl
+      NAME    MyImplName
+      SOURCES MyCustomCatalystImpl.cxx)

-That is it! `catalyst_library` sets up appropriate CMake target-properties on the library including setting its name and version number.
+That is it! `catalyst_implementation` creates the library with the appropriate CMake target-properties on the library including setting its name and version number.
 This function is only available when the `SDK` component is explicitly requested in the `find_package(catalyst .. )` call.

 Implementing Catalyst API
 =========================

-Providing an implementation for the Catalyst API implies providing code for the four `catalyst_` functions that are part of the Catalyst API, `catalyst_initialize`, `catalyst_finalize`, `catalyst_execute`, and `catalyst_about`.
+Providing an implementation for the Catalyst API implies providing code for the four `catalyst_` functions that are part of the Catalyst API, `catalyst_initialize_MyImplName`, `catalyst_finalize_MyImplName`, `catalyst_execute_MyImplName`, and `catalyst_about_MyImplName`.

-To do that, simply include `catalyst.h` header in your implementation file and add definitions for these functions.
+To do that, simply include `catalyst.h` and `catalyst_impl_MyImplName.h` headers in your implementation file and add definitions for these functions.
 Definitions for all the four functions must be provided.
 You can choose to invoke the default stub implementation for any of the functions by including the `catalyst_stub.h` header and then calling `catalyst_stub_initialize`, `catalyst_stub_finalize`, `catalyst_stub_execute`, or `catalyst_stub_about` in your implementations for the corresponding methods.

 If your custom implementation is using C++, you can include `c/conduit_cpp_to_c.hpp` headers to convert the `conduit_node` pointer to a